 Dyslexia Friendly School

 Invicta Primary School was awarded this important status in 2012.
 We are currently working towards our re-verification as at Invicta we acknowledge the importance of inclusive practice for all, and value the varying learning styles of all the children and adults in our school community.
 After our re-verification in 2019 the assessor stated that ‘The school is a vibrant, inclusive learning environment where staff, governors, pupils and parents work as a whole school community to shape a school where learning is exciting for all.’

-Please contact Mrs Dunnett or visit one of these websites if you would like more information about this subject.
+Please contact Miss Heath or visit one of the websites below if you would like more information about this subject.